Innowing-robotics-interns/masker/README.md

 1. Install [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#using-miniconda-in-a-commercial-setting)

+2. Put the .pth model in the root directory of this repo.
+The link to the pretrained .pth model can be found on: https://drive.google.com/file/d/1vIFsQH1KoPzgORHK_1z78zkXNT9twslL/view

-2. Run the following commands
+3. Run the following commands

 ```bash
 # clone the repository